Start Your LLC Online With Nolo Today

 3. File Articles of Organization

-• the name, address, and email of the LLC's registered agent
+• the name and street address of the LLC's initial registered agent

 4. Prepare an Operating Agreement